realityforge/zim/README.md

 You can also write your own commands to apply changes over multiple repositories.
 Add your commands to the zim file in the Zim project directory.

+You can then chain together base and custom commands: ruby zim --verbose --source-tree-set ARENA clean patch_build_yaml_repositories push

 We might write some more help in the future, but for now, just look at all the other commands in there and you'll get idea.